When you search for ‘passive income ideas‘ online, you’re bombarded with endless listicles promising quick and easy riches, like:

 Oh, and remember how I mentioned ‘passive’ income?
 Well, affiliate marketing requires more ongoing maintenance than you might expect.

-Prices change, products go out of stock, companies alter their affiliate terms – and guess who has to keep on top of all that?
+Prices change, products go out of stock, and companies alter their affiliate terms.
+Guess who has to keep on top of all that?
 Yep, you do.
-It’s kind of like a never-ending whack-a-mole game to keep your content accurate and your links working properly.

 And let’s not forget the technical side.
 To make any real money from affiliate marketing, you need traffic – and lots of it (and the right traffic, that’s likely to convert to sales).